 We recommend hosting your site with a company that offers cPanel.

 cPanel is a powerful and simple-to-use web hosting management software application that gives website owners the ability to control and easily manage their servers and server-related functions.

 Having access to a hosting environment that offers cPanel will make managing your WordPress site a whole lot easier.

-In addition to the tutorials, we suggest watching the following videos:
+In addition to the step-by-step tutorials in this module, we suggest watching the following video series:

 The above list contains just some of the criteria you should keep in mind when choosing a webhosting solution for your website.
 In addition to pricing and payment options (e.g. monthly, yearly), other factors in your decision may include:

 - Ease of upgrading (and downgrading) from your current hosting plans,

 - Redundancy strategies (facilities and infrastructure),

 - Data backup options (e.g. daily backups),